marek-cottingham/magSonify/README.md

 ```

 ### Quick start ###
-Look at the example in `processingExample.py`
+Look at the example in `Example Code/processingExample.py`

 ### Note on DataSet_3D ###
 `DataSet_3D` is the class most commonly used to store satellite data.